Mykines Faroe Islands

 Tours to Mykines

 This section contains affiliate links.
 When you make a purchase of a tour through a link, I may earn a small commission at no extra cost to you.
-Thanks for your support.
-It helps to keep the site afloat.
+Thanks for your support — it helps keep the site afloat.

-Should you prefer joining a guided tour instead of arranging the trip to Mykines by yourself, I recommend checking out Guide to Faroe Islands.
+If you prefer joining a guided tour instead of arranging the trip to Mykines on your own, I recommend checking out Guide to Faroe Islands.
 They offer a wide selection of tours to destinations all over the Faroe Islands.

-A reminder before deciding on the date for visiting Mykines.
-The puffins are only on the island during summer.
+A quick reminder when choosing your date: the puffins are only on Mykines during summer.
 See When to go to Mykines for more information.

 Mykines is one of the most popular tourist locations in the Faroe Islands, and there are many tours to choose from.
 For a list of all available packages, see the Mykines Tours page.
 I have selected a bunch of tours offering different ways to experience Mykines.

 Let’s start with three tours providing the typical Mykines day trip.
 The common way to visit the island is to take the regular ferry service from Sørvágur to Mykines in the morning.
-At Mykines, you have 5.5h to do the guided hike to the lighthouse and watch the puffins before it is time to catch the ferry back to Sørvágur.
+At Mykines, you have 5.5 hours to explore the island and watch the puffins before it is time to catch the ferry back to Sørvágur.

-If you stay in Sørvágur, or if you have a rental car, and don’t need transport to the port, consider the Stunning 7 Hour Mykines Tour with Puffin Guarantee.
+If you stay in Sørvágur, or if you have a rental car, and don’t need transport to the port, consider the The Classic Mykines Tour.
 It’s a popular tour with excellent reviews.
-A similar tour is the Outstanding 7 Hour Day Tour to Mykines Island, for which you can add transfer from Tórshavn at an additional cost.
+A similar tour is the Amazing 5.5 Hour Day Tour to Mykines Island, for which you can add transfer from Tórshavn at an additional cost.

-If you are based in Tórshavn and explore Faroe Islands on day trips, another option is the Up Close 10 Hour Puffin Tour to Mykines.
+For travelers based in Tórshavn and exploring the islands on day trips, another option is the Beautiful 8 Hour Tour to Mykines Island.
 The tour includes hotel pickup in Tórshavn and transfer to Sørvágur via the scenic mountain road Oyggjarvegur.

-All three tours cover the ferry ticket to Mykines, the hiking fee on the island, a guide for the lighthouse hike, and a packed lunch.
+All three tours include your ferry ticket to Mykines, the island’s hiking fee, a local guide, and a packed lunch.

 Travel date | July 11, 2018